-- (A) Minimum number of parking spaces required. - (1) None required in C1 except as in subsection (2 and 3) below; - (2)One-, two- and multiple-family dwellings: one per dwelling unit;

-- (3) Places of worship, auditoriums, mortuaries and other similar places of assembly: one per every four seats; - (4) Schools, elementary and junior high: one per classroom, plus one additional for every 50 students or fraction thereof; - (5) Schools, senior high: one per classroom plus one additional for every ten students; - (6) Hospitals: one per every three beds; - (7) Sanitariums, convalescent homes, rest homes, nursing homes: one per every six beds; - (8) Retail commerce, other than C1: - (a) Restaurants: one per every three seats; - (b) Other retail: one per every 100 square feet of retail floor space; - (9) Service commerce, other than C1: - (a) Motels: 1 per unit - (b) Bowling alley: 5 per lane; - (c) Theaters and other place of entertainment: one per every six seats; - (d) Personal and professional offices: one per every 150 square feet of gross floor area; - (e) Other service business: one per every 150 square feet of gross floor area; - (f) Industrial, including wholesale: one per every two persons of maximum employment during any work period; - (10) Congregate and senior citizen housing.
-Where senior citizen or congregate housing is proposed, with reduced parking facilities, as provided by this chapter, the owner shall submit a detailed parking plan which demonstrates that the full complement of parking that would otherwise be required on the site cannot be provided within ordinance design standards and a document providing that the owner covenants on behalf of himself or herself, his or her heirs, executors and assigns, not to use the property for any other use unless such other use complies with the off-street parking requirements as specified by this section. - (B) Minimum size of parking spaces.
+- (A) Minimum number of parking spaces required. - (1) None required in C1 except as in subsection (2 and 3) below; - (2) One-, two- and multiple-family dwellings: one per dwelling unit; - (3) Places of worship, auditoriums, mortuaries and other similar places of assembly: one per every four seats; - (4) Schools, elementary and junior high: one per classroom, plus one additional for every 50 students or fraction thereof; - (5) Schools, senior high: one per classroom plus one additional for every ten students; - (6) Hospitals: one per every three beds; - (7) Sanitariums, convalescent homes, rest homes, nursing homes: one per every six beds; - (8) Retail commerce, other than C1: - (a) Restaurants: one per every three seats; - (b) Other retail: one per every 100 square feet of retail floor space; - (9) Service commerce, other than C1: - (a) Motels: 1 per unit - (b) Bowling alley: 5 per lane; - (c) Theaters and other place of entertainment: one per every six seats; - (d) Personal and professional offices: one per every 150 square feet of gross floor area; - (e) Other service business: one per every 150 square feet of gross floor area; - (f) Industrial, including wholesale: one per every two persons of maximum employment during any work period; - (10) Congregate and senior citizen housing.
+Where senior citizen or congregate housing is proposed, with reduced parking facilities, as provided by this chapter, the owner shall submit a detailed parking plan which demonstrates that the full complement of parking that would otherwise be required on the site cannot be provided within ordinance design standards and a document providing that the owner covenants on behalf of himself or herself, his or her heirs, executors and assigns, not to use the property for any other use unless such other use complies with the off-street parking requirements as specified by this section.

+- (B) Minimum size of parking spaces.
 400 square feet of standing and maneuvering space.
-Fractional spaces over one half count as one space. - (C) Location of parking spaces. - (1) Spaces for one- and two-family dwellings: on the same lot as the dwelling served.

-(2) Spaces for multiple-family dwellings: on the same lot as the dwelling served or within 200 feet of the main entrance to such dwelling.

-(3) Spaces for commercial uses not in the C1 Districts or for public and semipublic uses: within 300 feet of the main entrance of the building served.

-(4) Spaces for industrial uses: within 400 feet of the main entrance of the building served.

-(5) No off-street parking space to be located within ten feet of any street right-of-way.

-(D) Surfacing and drainage.
-Off-street parking areas and accessways shall be surfaced with a durable material to control dust and shall be graded so as to dispose of all surface water.

-material to control dust and shall be graded so as to dispose of an surface water.

-(E) Screening.
-All open off-street parking areas having more than six parking spaces shall be effectively screened as approved by the Planning Commission.

-rectively screened as approved by the Framming Commission.

-(F) All business uses parking uses must be in designated spots for overnight parking

-(G) All off-street parking spots must be located in maintained painted spots with area for drive lanes.

-(H) Parking minimum requirements may be reduced up to 25% through the granting of a

-Conditional Use Permit
+Fractional spaces over one half count as one space. - (C) Location of parking spaces. - (1) Spaces for one- and two-family dwellings: on the same lot as the dwelling served. - (9) Spaces for multiple-family dwellings: on the same lot as the dwelling served or within 200 feet of the main entrance to such dwelling. - (10) Spaces for commercial uses not in the C1 Districts or for public and semipublic uses: within 300 feet of the main entrance of the building served. - (11) Spaces for industrial uses: within 400 feet of the main entrance of the building served. - (12) No off-street parking space to be located within ten feet of any street right-of-way. - (D) Surfacing and drainage.
+Off-street parking areas and accessways shall be surfaced with a durable material to control dust and shall be graded so as to dispose of all surface water. - (E) Screening.
+All open off-street parking areas having more than six parking spaces shall be effectively screened as approved by the Planning Commission. - (F) All business uses parking uses must be in designated spots for overnight parking - (G) All off-street parking spots must be located in maintained painted spots with area for drive lanes. - (H) Parking minimum requirements may be reduced up to 25% through the granting of a Conditional Use Permit

 (Ord.
 25, passed 12-3-74; Am.
 Ord.
 25.01, passed 12-15-75; Am.
 Ord.
-25.07, passed 5-5-86; Am.
+25.07, passed 55-86; Am.
 Ord.
 25.085, passed 5-7-90)